rhetoric // archives // dh // Latour //

 Scholarly communication, publishing, libraries, archives, humanities (digital and non), fiction/literature.

-Laura E. Helton is Assistant Professor of Print and Material Culture in the Department of English at the University of Delaware.
-Her work on African American print culture, archival studies, and public humanities has appeared or is forthcoming in PMLA, Social Text, and Southern Quarterly.
-Her current book project, “Collecting and Collectivity: Black Archival Publics, 1900-1950,” examines the emergence of African American archives and libraries to show how historical recuperation shaped forms of racial imagination in the early twentieth century.
+Laura E. Helton is Assistant Professor of Print and Material Culture in the Departments of English and History at the University of Delaware.
+Her work on African American print culture, archival studies, and public humanities has appeared in PMLA, Social Text, and Southern Quarterly.
+Her current book project, “Collecting and Collectivity: Black Archival Publics, 1910-1950,” examines the emergence of African American archives and libraries to show how historical recuperation shaped forms of racial imagination in the early twentieth century.